edoman/sub2call/README.md

 # sub2call
 Search an LC subject (class), retrieve its call number

 This project is an attempt to make Library of Congress call numbers more searchable/discoverable.
 Attached are files containing an array of values taken from the LC Classification Outline linking the classes/subclasses to their respective call numbers.

-Use the javascript file to access the external array directly, or the HTML file with the basic code as an internally styled page.
+The code is based on Jquery UI's autocomplete functionality (https://jqueryui.com/autocomplete/).
+Use the javascript file as an external array, or the HTML file with the basic code as a minimally internally styled page.

 Entries are taken directly from the LC Classification Outline, which is an incomplete though freely available listing of the classes and call numbers.